niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. Document stores provide high flexibility and are often used for working with occasionally changing data.
 1. Products: MongoDB, CouchDB, ElasticSearch

+#### ElasticSearch
+1. inverted index
+   * The inverted index maps terms to documents (and possibly positions in the documents) containing the term.
+Since the terms in the dictionary are sorted, we can quickly find a term, and subsequently its occurrences in the postings-structure.
+This is contrary to a "forward index", which lists terms related to a specific document.
+   * Consequently, an index term is the unit of search.
+The terms we generate dictate what types of searches we can (and cannot) efficiently do.
+   * In terms of complexity, looking up terms by their prefix is O(log(n)), while finding terms by an arbitrary substring is O(n).
+   * we have highlighted why it is important to be meticulous about index term generation: to get searches that can be performed efficiently.
+1. Building Indexes
+   * When building inverted indexes, there's a few things we need to prioritize: search speed, index compactness, indexing speed and the time it takes for new changes to become visible.
+   * Search speed and index compactness are related: when searching over a smaller index, less data needs to be processed, and more of it will fit in memory.
+Both, particularly compactness, come at the cost of indexing speed, as we'll see.
+   * To minimize index sizes, various compression techniques are used.
+   * Keeping the data structures small and compact means sacrificing the possibility to efficiently update them.
+      * The exception is deletions.
+When you delete a document from an index, the document is marked as such in a special deletion file, which is actually just a bitmap which is cheap to update.
+The index structures themselves are not updated.
+   * When new documents are added (perhaps via an update), the index changes are first buffered in memory.
+Eventually, the index files in their entirety, are flushed to disk.
+The written files make up an index segment.

+1. Index Segment
+   * A Lucene index is made up of one or more immutable index segments, which essentially is a "mini-index".
+When you do a search, Lucene does the search on every segment, filters out any deletions, and merges the results from all the segments.
+Obviously, this gets more and more tedious as the number of segments grows.
+To keep the number of segments manageable, Lucene occasionally merges segments according to some merge policy as new segments are added.
+   * Index segments are immutable.
+Deleted documents are marked as such.
+   * As new segments are created (either due to a flush or a merge), they also cause certain caches to be invalidated, which can negatively impact search performance.
+Caches like the field and filter caches are per segment.
+   * The most common cause for flushes with Elasticsearch is probably the continuous index refreshing, which by default happens once every second.
+As new segments are flushed, they become available for searching, enabling (near) real-time search.
+While a flush is not as expensive as a commit (as it does not need to wait for a confirmed write), it does cause a new segment to be created, invalidating some caches, and possibly triggering a merge.
+   * When indexing throughput is important, e.g. when batch (re-)indexing, it is not very productive to spend a lot of time flushing and merging small segments.
+Therefore, in these cases it is usually a good idea to temporarily increase the refresh_interval-setting, or even disable automatic refreshing altogether.
+One can always refresh manually, and/or when indexing is done.

+1. Elasticsearch indexes
+   * An Elasticsearch index is made up of one or more shards, which can have zero or more replicas.
+These are all individual Lucene indexes.
+That is, an Elasticsearch index is made up of many Lucene indexes, which in turn is made up of index segments.
+   * A "shard" is the basic scaling unit for Elasticsearch.
+As documents are added to the index, it is routed to a shard.
+By default, this is done in a round-robin fashion, based on the hash of the document's id.
+   * It is important to know, however, that the number of shards is specified at index creation time, and cannot be changed later on.
+   * A search is done on every segment, with the results merged.
+   * Segments are occasionally merged.
+   * Field and filter caches are per segment.
+1. Transactions
+   * Elasticsearch does not have transactions.
+   * While Lucene has a concept of transactions, Elasticsearch does not.
+All operations in Elasticsearch add to the same timeline, which is not necessarily entirely consistent across nodes, as the flushing is reliant on timing.
+   * Managing the isolation and visibility of different segments, caches and so on across indexes across nodes in a distributed system is very hard.
+Instead of trying to do this, it prioritizes being fast.
+   * Elasticsearch has a "transaction log" where documents to be indexed are appended.
+Appending to a log file is a lot cheaper than building segments, so Elasticsearch can write the documents to index somewhere durable - in addition to the in-memory buffer, which is lost on crashes.
+You can also specify the consistency level required when you index.
+For example, you can require every replica to have indexed the document before the index operation returns.

 ### Wide column store
 1. Abstraction: nested map ColumnFamily<RowKey, Columns<ColKey, Value, Timestamp>>